wazo-platform/wazo-platform.org/content/blog/sprint-review-1802.md

 **User and Tenant Management**: We are currently reworking the user and entities (a.k.a tenant) configuration.
 This should make installations with multiple entities feel more natural in future versions.

 **REST API**: We are working towards replacing the old orange admin web interface with the more modern and easier to maintain blue web interface (wazo-admin-ui on `/admin`).
 Since wazo-admin-ui is only using REST API under the hood, we need REST API to cover all cases of administration of Wazo.
-Hence we are completing the set of REST API offered by Wazo.
+Hence we are completing the set of REST APIs offered by Wazo.
 You can find the complete API documentation on [https://wazo-platform.org/documentation](https://wazo-platform.org/documentation).

 ---